 Because the type and extent of habitat potentially affected is unknown, PG&E shall have an instream habitat typing survey conducted in the area potentially affected by the intake construction.
-Further, cooperation with

-USFWS and other fisheries biologists shall determine suitable and acceptable location(s) for the intake structure(s) to avoid the spawning habitat of special-status fish species.
+Further, cooperation with USFWS and other fisheries biologists shall determine suitable and acceptable location(s) for the intake structure(s) to avoid the spawning habitat of special-status fish species.
 PG&E shall avoid habitat modifications, especially to habitat that is preferred by native fishes for spawning or rearing including side channels, cobble or gravel bars, and shallow backwaters.
 If these habitat types cannot be avoided, any disturbed habitat will be restored or replaced to achieve "no-net-loss" of habitat types and values as described above.

 Timing: Before operation of the intake structure.

 Responsibility: PG&E would be responsible for the implementation of these measures.
-DTSC would be responsible for ensuring compliance.
-Significance after Mitigation: Implementation of these measures would minimize adverse effects associated with entrainment and impingement, most specifically to fish eggs and larvae, by ensuring that the positive barrier fish screen is properly designed and operating effectively and efficiently.
+DTSC with entrainment and impingement, most specifically to fish eggs and larvae, by ensuring that the positive barrier fish screen is properly designed and operating effectively and efficiently.
 Impacts would be less than significant with mitigation.